sahil825/web-scrap/README.md

 from random import randint
 from selenium import webdriver

-this part of code is for importing some used python library which help for to do some extra work as i explai above then in next part which is pages = np.arange(1) data=[]
+* This part of code is for importing some used python library which help for to do some extra work as i explai above then in next part which is pages = np.arange(1) data=[]